 If you’re lucky you live in an area where you don’t have to dig up your Dahlia tubers.
 For the rest of us we must dig, divide and conquer.
-How to split Dahlia tubers to keep ’em growing. (even if you live in an area where you don’t have to dig them up you *should* still split your tubers)
+And it’s time to do that right now.

 At the beginning of April I opened up my plastic bags of Dahlia tubers expecting to find a wrinkled mass of nothing and found perfectly fine tubers.

 This goes to show you that dahlias have a mind of their own.
 You can store them improperly and have them either rot into a putrid mess or shrivel up into a fossilized version of a tuber.
 Or.
 They’ll turn out just fine.

 Dividing and storing dahlias can take place any time between now and the spring, but you have to get them dug up after the first frost no matter what.